Knucklas railway station

 Knucklas railway station serves the village of Knucklas, Powys, Wales, 34+3/4 mi south west of Shrewsbury.

-This railway station is located on a steep hill above the village.
-It is a request stop, so intending passengers have to signal to the driver that they wish to board the train, while those wishing to alight from the train must convey their wish to the train staff.
+The station is located on a steep hillside overlooking the village and operates as a request stop.
+Passengers wishing to board are required to signal to the driver, while those intending to alight must notify the train staff.

 After departing from the station in the westerly direction, trains pass over the 190 yd (173 m) long Knucklas viaduct.
 This is one of the major structures on the route, its 13 stone arches carrying the line at a maximum height of 75 feet (23 m) across the Heyope valley and Knucklas village.
 The route then climbs sharply from east to west for the next 4 miles (6.4 km) on a ruling gradient of 1 in 60, en route to the summit of the line just to the south of Llangynllo Tunnel.

 All trains serving the station are operated by Transport for Wales.